Art & Protest: What’s there to be mad about?

 There are people who rise up against what has hurt them, whether it be psychiatric coercion, benefit cut deaths, austerity, or any other form of oppression.
 The exhibition is a celebration and acknowledgement of the role of art in political activism.

 As Sen says, “Art is our armour to go into battle with”.
 The exhibition “provides a platform for dialogue around art, activism and the mental health system.”

-Hours: 10am – 5pm Wednesday – Friday, plus the first & last Saturdays of the month.
+Open 10am – 5pm Wednesday – Friday, plus the first and last Saturdays of the month.